Uplift » Why is my Car Accident Settlement Taking So Long?

 Problems with Your Case

-Various problems with the case can also lead to delays in the settlement process.
+Various problems with your case can also lead to delays in the settlement process.

-Even assuming liability is clear, it still needs to be proven.
-Negligence is the most common legal ground for liability.
-Negligence is defined as failing to behave with the level of care expected from someone exercising ordinary prudence in the same situation.
+Even when liability is clear, it still needs to be proven.
+Negligence is the most common legal ground for liability and is defined as failing to behave with the level of care expected from someone exercising ordinary prudence in the same situation.

 To establish negligence on the part of the other party, you must prove that:

-• The liable party breached a duty of care by causing the accident.
+• The liable party owed a duty of care.
 The duty of care in this context is often a simple obligation to operate a vehicle in a safe, lawful manner.
-Often, liability does not rest entirely with the other party.
-Defective auto parts can cause accidents, and in this case, liability may rest with the manufacturer.
+Often, liability does not rest entirely with the other driver; defective auto parts can cause accidents, and in such cases, liability may rest with the manufacturer.

-• The above breach of care caused the accident and resulted in your injuries.
-Only those breaches of care that leave you injured lead to legal liability.
+• The breach of care caused the accident and resulted in your injuries.
+Only a breach of care that leaves you injured leads to legal liability.

-In some cases, the insurance company may refuse to accept the evidence you present.
-This will prolong the settlement process.
-If you find you are unable to get anywhere, your attorney may be forced to file suit and take your case to trial.
+In some cases, the insurance company may refuse to accept the evidence you present, which will prolong the settlement process.
+If negotiations stall, your attorney may be forced to file a lawsuit and take your case to trial.

 Substantial Settlement